yihongXU/deepMOT/README.md

 ```
 python train_mot.py -h
 ```
-the trained models are save by default under *deepmot/saved_models/* folder. the tensorboard logs are saved by default under *deepmot/logs/train_log/* folder, you can visualize your training process by:
+The trained models are save by default under *deepmot/saved_models/* folder. <br />
+The tensorboard logs are saved by default under *deepmot/logs/train_log/* folder and you can visualize your training process by:
 ```
 tensorboard --logdir=/mnt/beegfs/perception/yixu/opensource/deepMOT/logs/train_log
 ```